mjbuckley/risk-dice-roller/notes.md

 - I'm putting all css in App.css.
 I've only imported it in App.js, but since Root.js imports App, the css is available everywhere.
 However, if I ever used code splitting this would be a problem.
 I'm not doing code splitting because the site is so small, but maybe make a note of this in notes (and don't use this pattern on larger apps).
 - Consider changing way I have reset links set up.
 They work but you cannot get to them with the tab button.
 - A few very odd inputs (such as -3 attack armies and -1 attack rolls) can result in some slightly confusing (but not incorrect) error notices.
 I'm ok with this because they are very unlikely to happen without someone trying to break things, plus the error notices aren't wrong, just not super clear.
 Trying to have perfect notices for everything would make the error section too confusing.
 Better to have good clear notices for 99% of the cases.
-- At one point I was having a problem where there would be errors showing up for stopNum and stopDifferential (possibly not stopNum, but definitely stopDifferential) even though nothing was entered there.
-It didn't happen all of the time.
-I feel like clicking in the field would make it more likely (although tabbing seemed ok), but not certain.
-I realized one problem was that my validation wasn't checking for the existence of a stopDifferential when doing the comparisons to the current differential.
-I fixed this, and it seemed to stop the problem, but I can't figure out why the error wasn't happening all the time.
-I think I'm ok now, but that was weird and uncertain enough that I'm keeping the note around.
 - I removed the max option from the attackArmies and defendArmies inputs because it sort of overrode my own error checking.
 On submit it would scroll to the top, but it would use the browser based notification that the number was too high but not show my error notices.
 There might be a way around this, but I prefer my error notices.
 Additionally, if there were previous results, it kept those around, which is confusing.
 - I have 750px as a max width for everything except for the home page intro, which is a bit narrower.
 I think it looks better this way on large screens, but noting here because it might be easy to forget about or later seem to be an error.
 - I don't have a sitemap because the site is so small, otherwise I probably would.